tensorflow/hub/docs/modules/other.md

 # Other Modules

-These are [TensorFlow Hub modules](../../README.md) trained for a variety of non-image or text tasks.
+Modules trained for a variety of tasks.

 The "doc" links can be clicked to see documentation.
 The "module" links can be copy&pasted for use in Python code like